LogtalkDotOrg/logtalk3/scripts/embedding/xsb/NOTES.md

 The following scripts are provided:

 - `xsb_logtalk_xwam.sh`
-	creates a `.xwam` file with the Logtalk compiler and runtime
+	creates a `logtalk.xwam` file with the Logtalk compiler and runtime